1834 Philadelphia race riot: Riots in the United States

 During the 1830s, many large cities in the northern United States, such as Boston, New York City, and Philadelphia, experienced several major riots, with causes including election disputes, labor issues, and racial tensions.
 According to historian David Hackett Fischer, the rise in the number of incidents in civil unrest corresponded to a long period of economic decline that the nation was experiencing in the early 1800s, with riots breaking out in major urban areas that pitted different ethnic, religious, and social groups against each other, such as Protestants against Catholics and native-born Americans against immigrants.

 Starting in the 1820s, race riots, where white Americans targeted African Americans, became common occurrences in many of these cities.
-These events, which saw white Americans target their city's African American population, were highly violent and destructive, with an 1831 incident in Providence, Rhode Island, resulting in the destruction of an African American neighborhood, while an 1834 riot in New York City saw a church, school, and several dozen houses destroyed.
+These events were highly violent and destructive, with an 1831 incident in Providence, Rhode Island, resulting in the destruction of an African American neighborhood, while an 1834 riot in New York City saw a church, school, and several dozen houses destroyed.
 Symbols of upward economic mobility among the African American community, such as church buildings and temperance halls, were often targeted as a way of maintaining a racial hierarchy of white supremacy.

-While race riots were common in many cities, Cincinnati and Philadelphia experienced the most, experiencing at least one per year between the two between 1834 and 1836 and again from 1838 to 1842.
+While race riots were common in many cities, Cincinnati and Philadelphia experienced the most.
+These cities experienced at least one per year between the two between 1834 and 1836 and again from 1838 to 1842.